Power-Expected-Posterior Priors for Generalized Linear Models: PEP Priors for Generalized Linear Models

-A common non-informative option for $\vg$ is to use a product Bernoulli distribution where the prior inclusion probability of each predictor is equal to $0.5$.
+A usual prior choice for $\vg$ is to use a product Bernoulli distribution where the prior inclusion probability of each predictor is equal to $0.5$.
 This leads to a discrete uniform prior on the model space, i.e.

 An alternative choice, better suited for moderate to large $p$, is to use the hierarchical prior design

 in order to account for an appropriate multiplicity adjustment \citep{scott_berger_2010}.
 In this case the resulting prior is given by